TEP4225 - Energy and Environment

 - How the system for electric power transmission are built up

 - The trade in the Nordic electric power market (Nord Pool)

-- Planning and design of heat supply for buildings
+- Heat balance and energy supply for buildings

 The course should enable the student to:

 - use basic knowledge about different forms of production, transport and use of electricity and heating /cooling to solve simple problemes, and to use the knowledge to explain the relationship between the use of energy resources and environmental impacts.

 - Should the student have basic competence regarding environmental impacts arising from different energy carriers and technical solutions